iSHAREScheme/iSHARESatellite/Satellite Guide Documents/README.md

 **UIHostName** (ex: myorg-test.example.com, record type A, ip adress 123.0.0.23.
 Example.com is the domain name for the applications UI and 123.0.0.23 is the server’s public IP)

-**MiddlwareHostName** (ex: myorg-mw-test.example.com A record 123.0.0.23, example.com is the domain name for the applications middleware and 123.0.0.23 is the server’s public IP)
+**MiddlewareHostName** (ex: myorg-mw-test.example.com A record 123.0.0.23, example.com is the domain name for the applications middleware and 123.0.0.23 is the server’s public IP)

 **KeycloakHostName** (ex: myorg-keycloak-test.example.com A record 123.0.0.23, example.com is the domain name for the applications keycloak and 123.0.0.23 is the server’s public IP)